What I learnt from the greatest military mind of all time

 The visionary leader

-The young king was well-aware of the power of vision, and put to good use his powerful rhetoric skills to speak to the collective imagination of those he sought to inspire.
+The young king was well-aware of the power of vision and put to good use his powerful rhetorical skills to speak to the collective imagination of those he sought to inspire.
 Invariably, he won the commitment of his followers, who were eager to serve his mission.

 Alexander was also ahead of his time as a leader who recognised the importance of singling people out for their contributions.
-He would regularly acknowledge feats of bravery in battle, and recall acts of valour by fallen heroes within the ranks.
+He would regularly acknowledge feats of bravery in battle and recall acts of valor by fallen heroes within the ranks.

 Few leaders before had been so attuned to the needs of their people than the great conqueror.

 That said, and despite having never lost a single battle, Alexander fell into the trap that many leaders since have encountered – his success bred an air of invincibility that led to complacency and hubris.